-National Basketball Association, also known as NBA, is privately owned and headquartered in the US.
+National Basketball Association, also known as NBA, is a privately owned entity headquartered in the US.
 Founded in 1946, it employs approximately 20,900 individuals and reported $11.3B in revenue as of 2024.
-The company specializes in spectator sports, operating the NBA, WNBA, NBA GLeague, NBA 2K League, and Basketball Africa League.
+With spectator sports as its main product, the organization operates the NBA, WNBA, NBA GLeague, NBA 2K League, and Basketball Africa League.

 2024 Revenue